namita0210/german_to_english_machine_translation/readme.md

 All in all - word embedding layer does not take raw text or integer values as input - It takes a sequence of integers as an input which represent tokens of a text and then converts that sequence of integers into a dense vector representation.</p>

+<p><b>NOTE: <i>There was a slight oversight.
+This tutorial is not using a word embedding layer.
+It is just tokenizing and padding the text and then instead of passing it to a word embedding layer, it is being passed to a one hot encoding method - to get vector representation - although sparse but still those vector representation would be passed into the neural network as input.</i></b></p>